judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-08-salt-cathedral-zipaquira.markdown

 ---
 title:			Salt Cathedral of Zipaquirá - A Subterranean Monument of Faith
-categories:		colombia
+categories:		['travel guide']
 tags:
+  - south america
   - colombia
-  - reunion
+  - zipaquirá
   - rotary
   - rye
-  - south america
-  - travel
 excerpt:		The Salt Cathedral of Zipaquirá on the outskirts of Bogota, Colombia, is perhaps the world's grandest testament of a people's faith to their creator.
 image:			/assets/images/2014/11/IMG_3601.jpg
 ---